spectrocloud/librarium/packages/docs/content/10-audit-logs.md

 The audit logs can be filtered based on user and resource attributes.
 The following attributes can be used to filter the audit logs:

 * Type - The action type on the resource.
-* Resource Type - The resources type.
+* Resource Type - The resource type.
 (The resources are grouped based on the type).
 * Start Date and End Date - Period range for the audit logs.

 # Adding Update Note